Apple is developing own MicroLED screens: Bloomberg

-(Reuters) - Apple Inc is developing its own MicroLED device displays and has made small numbers of the screens for testing, Bloomberg reported on Sunday.
+(Reuters) - Apple Inc (AAPL.O) is developing its own MicroLED device displays and has made small numbers of the screens for testing, Bloomberg reported on Sunday.

 The iPhone maker is developing next-generation MicroLED screens at a secret plant in California and has made a huge investment for this, according to the report.